Timeline

 Contextual support

-Important section with detailed explanations or critical guidance that help users understand important aspects of the process.
+Important section with explanations or critical guidance that help users understand important details of the process.

 Contextual alerts showing brief, inline messages at key points of user journey to provide immediate and relevant support.